Find Affordable College Courses

 84 Yearly Graduations

 Prairie View A & M University is the 11th most popular school in the nation for students seeking a bachelor's degree in health and wellness.
 Roughly 9,200 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,387 per year, while in-state graduate students, on average, pay $5,191 per year.
-For the 2020-2021 academic year, 84 bachelor's degrees were handed out to health and wellness majors at PVAMU.
-About 89% of this group were women, and 99% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 84 people received their bachelor's degree in health and wellness from PVAMU.
+About 93% of this group were women, and 100% were students from an underrepresented racial-ethnic group.

 #12